Daniele Croce

 Composer

-Daniele is currently an international relations officer and translator at the Italian Customs and Monopolies Agency, where he also composes music for the Agency’s media content.
+Daniele is a teacher at the Luca Marenzio Conservatory in Brescia, and serves as an international relations officer and translator at the Italian Customs and Monopolies Agency.

 Works by Daniele Croce